Thursday, September 20, 2007

 Used in pairs, or in matching columns, right leaning decreases and left leaning decreases are meant to be twins.
 And, in a purely mechanical sense, they are.
 Each performs the same function in mirror image.
 Either type of decrease removes one stitch from the knitted fabric, eliminating one column of stitches so there is now one column of stitches where two columns were before.
 In the illustration below, a right leaning decrease causes two bright green columns to become one dark green column, while a left leaning decrease causes two bright blue columns become one dark blue column.

 When these little decrease scars are stacked atop one another, a pattern appears: the column in which the decrease consistently lies appears to be eating all the columns slanting away below it.
-This is the familiar line of decreases which provides the spiral shaping to a hat crown knitted bottom-up, the decreasing diameter of a sleeve knit from shoulder to cuff, the lines of decrease on either side of a raglan shouldered sweater knitted bottom-up, or the line on either side of a v-neck knitted bottom-up.
-(The sweater below is clearly a mutant: regardless of whether it was knit top-down or bottom-up, some of the shaping lines (red) would have had to be knit as stacked increases, not decreases, but I think you get the idea...)
+This is the familiar line of decreases which provides the spiral shaping to bottom-up hat crowns, the lines of decrease on either side of a bottom-up raglan shouldered sweater, or v-neck or the decreases of a top-down sleeve, knit down towards the cuff.

-A continuous line of right leaning decreases are easy to make, and they look lovely and tidy as they slant off rightwards with no sloppy malformed stitches.
+A continuous line of right leaning decreases are easy to make, and look lovely and tidy as they slant off rightwards with no sloppy malformed stitches.
 Right leaning decreases are the good twin--the column of the decrease features regular, even stitches.
-The only difference between the right-leaning decrease column and the surrounding columns is its slant--the stitches of the decrease column and the stitches in the surrounding fabric look the same.
-In fact, in a right leaning decrease column, the stitches are generally so even that is difficult to tell which of the stitches is in the actual decrease row, and which in the "plain" row(s) in between the decrease rows.
+The only difference between the right-leaning decrease column and the surrounding columns is its slant--the actual stitches of the decrease column and the surrounding fabric look the same.
+In fact, in a right leaning decrease column, the stitches are generally so even that is difficult to tell which of the stitches is in the actual decrease row, and which in the "plain" spacer row(s) between.

 THE MECHANICS OF A RIGHT-LEANING DECREASE

-To make the right leaning decrease called knit 2 together (k2tog) you insert your right needle "knitwise" (from left to right) into the second stitch (green) on your left needle, and then thread it through the first stitch (red) on your left needle, also knitwise, as shown below.
-This leaves the two stitches on the tip of your left needle impaled on knitwise on your right needle, as shown below.
+To make the right leaning decrease called knit 2 together (k2tog) the right needle inserts "knitwise" (from left to right) into the second stitch (green) on the left needle, and then threads through the first stitch (red) on the left needle, also knitwise, as shown below.
+This leaves the two stitches on the tip of the left needle impaled knitwise on the right needle, as shown below.

 Let's think about that sequence again.
 To make a right leaning decrease, the stitch (red) which lay on the very tip of the left needle was squeezed to the back of the fabric as the second stitch (green) overlaid it.
 In other words, when the two stitches were knitted together, that first red stitch was forced to the back for all time, as the second, dominant green stitch came to the front of the fabric.
 If you take the time to knit a quick k2tog right now, turn it to look at the back (reverse stockinette side) of the fabric.
-You will see a surprisingly large lump where the excess yarn from the first stitch (red) now lays on the back of the fabric.
-Closer examination shows that very much of the bulk of this second stitch has been squeezed to the back of the fabric.
-Turn your k2tog over again to expose the fabric face, and you will see that the right arm of the second stitch stitch (green) lays very near to the surface of the knitted fabric--that first red stitch has been so thoroughly squeezed backwards that very little of it comes between the right arm of the second (green) stitch and the fabric surface.
-The red stitch has been "disappeared."
+There's a surprisingly large lump where the excess yarn from the first stitch (red) now lays on the back of the fabric.
+Closer examination shows the bulk of this second stitch has been squeezed to the back of the fabric.
+Turn your k2tog over again, and there on the front fabric face, the right arm of the second stitch stitch (green) lays very near to the surface of the knitted fabric.
+The first red stitch has been so thoroughly squeezed backwards that very little of it comes between the right arm of the second (green) stitch and the fabric surface.

 You have been reading TECHknitting on "right leaning decreases (k2tog)."